 BIOL 4810/4820 - Independent Research I/II

 I am originally from Wisconsin.
 I went to graduate school in Idaho, where I researched behavior genetics in mammals.
 After a postdoc at the University of Florida Medical School, I landed a job teaching at Dixie State College of Utah.
 I love the outdoors, so St. George is the perfect place for me.

 Faculty at our college are given great latitude in how they teach.
 I try to be very creative in the classroom, making the information easy to understand (but still plentiful).

-My research interests are studying canyon tree frogs in Zion National Park in the summer.
-My ongoing research project began in 2008, and we have discovered that some populations of these frogs have the usually deadly chytrid fungus.
-These populations appear to be immune to the fungus, likely due to their lifestyle.
-During the summer of 2017 I hope to demonstrate the first example of a wild individual with the fungus destroying it without any human intervention.
+My main research interest since 2008 has been studying canyon tree frogs in Zion National Park during the summers.
+My students and I discovered that some populations of these frogs have the usually deadly chytrid fungus, but these populations appear to be immune to it, likely due to their lifestyle.
+During the summer of 2019 I may begin a new project seeking to learn more about the canyon tree frogs in habitats outside of the national park.